GauthamVarma1997/Intro-Machine-Learning-Models/Wine Quality Checker/README.md

-Run the "model" file on your Octave command line
+Run the "model" file on your Octave command line...
-#The other files are functions called from the main function "model"
+The other files are functions called from the main function "model"